Dotnet-Boxed/Templates/Docs/API.md

 #### Performance

 - **Response Caching** (Default=On) - Response caching is allows the use of the `[ResponseCache]` attribute on your action methods.
 Cache settings (cache profiles) are stored in the configuration file and referred to by name.
+- **Response Compression** (Default=On) - Enables dynamic GZIP response compression of HTTP responses.
+Not enabled for HTTPS to avoid the BREACH security vulnerability.

 #### Security